Frequently asked questions

-You will need to sign a Residence Contract, Licence to Occupy and a Loan Agreement.
+You will need to sign a Residence Contract.

-These Contracts will be countersigned by the Mayor and CEO of District Council of Loxton Waikerie - and one signed original copy of the Contracts will be provided to you.
+The Contract will be countersigned by the Mayor and CEO of District Council of Loxton Waikerie and one signed original copy of the Contracts will be provided to you.

 The Residence Contract describes the rights and responsibilities of both the resident and the Administration Authority.

 When you leave the village, a percentage of the market value of your unit will be retained by council and you (or your estate) will receive the remaining balance.